 However, like a frog in a slowly heated pan, the loss of the night sky, even though recent in the context of human history, has yet occurred gradually enough that for a time we failed to notice its passing.
 But as the darkness recedes to ever smaller and more distant reservoirs of nature, and the associated cost of it has become increasingly apparent, people are beginning to cry, “enough”!

 This website is such a cry.
 Please linger, learn, and join the effort starting with your home, then your neighborhood, your town, and our state.
 Responsible lighting will provide us with all the benefits artificial light has to offer while minimizing the numerous aesthetic, environmental, and health impacts.

 Thanks for visiting and please join us on our Facebook Group, and follow us on our Facebook Page.
-To become more involved and support our efforts please join as a member, or join our Mobilize.io platform as a volunteer.
+To become more involved and support our efforts please join as a member, and/or join our Volunteer Community.

 About The Association

 The Arkansas Natural Sky Association is an Arkansas Unincorporated Nonprofit Association and the International Dark-Sky Association's Arkansas affiliate.
 The Association is governed by a Steering Committee.
-Membership is open to the public, but membership is not required to become involved, which can be done by joining our mobilize.io site.
-To learn more about our work please review our latest annual report.
+Membership is open to the public, but membership is not required to become involved, which can be done by joining our Volunteer Community.

 Technology has allowed us to alter our relationship with nature in ways that improve the human condition.
 However, we have repeatedly learned that there can be costs, some of which may not be readily apparent.
 Artificial light is a powerful example.
 It is important to use it responsibly in order to derive benefits while minimizing adverse consequences.